GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

       </td>
     </tr>
   <tr>
-      <td scope="row">Map how each role interacts with Section 508 such as ICT types, product development, communications, procurement, and service delivery.</td>
+      <th scope="row">Map how each role interacts with Section 508 such as ICT types, product development, communications, procurement, and service delivery.</th>
       <td>
       <ul>
       <li>Document responsibilities for each role.</li>